-So what's his angle?
-As an academic, Jordan's claims are rooted in empirical observations of humanity.
-Unsympathetic though he may appear, Peterson holds a mirror to Mother Nature and reveals her to be a cold-blooded killer.
-As are we, her creations.
+Having faced the backlash from surface-skimming media analysis, it's pretty hard to debunk Peterson's arguments on an academic level.
+His claims are rooted in empirical observations of humanity.
+He holds a mirror to Mother Nature and reveals her to be a cold-blooded killer; as are we, her creations.

 The 12 Rules for Life